 Most people outside of Kentucky have no idea that the state is actually home to the world’s longest network of caves.
 Yes, you read that right- not just America’s longest cave network- the WORLD’S!
 Stretching out over 400 miles of epic passageways, this National Park is mysterious and truly fascinating.
-Visit the park to go on a variety of guided underground cavern tours, try your hand at spelunking, or to admire the stalagmites and stalactites (all while dodging those pesky bats!).
+Visit the park to go on a variety of guided underground cavern tours.
+Try your hand at spelunking, or just admire the stalagmites and stalactites (all while dodging those pesky bats!).

 4. The Red River Gorge

 Located in the mountainous central part of the state, The Red River Gorge is a canyon system near the Red River.
 It is a protected geological area attracting thousands of campers, rock climbers, and adventure seekers each year.